EduardStalmakov/US-Census-Data-API/README.md

 # Questions
-1. How does firm payroll differ by educational attainment and race of the business owner?
+1. How does firm payroll differ by educational attainment and race of the business owner? [visuals](#q1)
-2. Does educational attainment change the business structure?
+2. Does educational attainment change the business structure? [visuals](#q2)
-3. What are the patterns of successful businesses and their owners?
+3. What are the patterns of successful businesses and their owners? [visuals](#q3)
-4. What is the educational background of American business owners, how does it vary between industries, and does this variation correlate with any variation in firm characteristics across industries?
+4. What is the educational background of American business owners, how does it vary between industries, and does this variation correlate with any variation in firm characteristics across industries? [visuals](#q4)

 # Visuals

+<a name='q1'></a>
 ## Question 1: How does firm payroll differ by educational attainment and race of the business owner?

 ![Owner](https://github.com/EduardStalmakov/US-Census-Data-API/blob/main/Median_Salary_by_all_degrees.png)